LostTrackpad/LostTrackpad/README.md

+**If you want to talk to me about anything related to Beatrun, don't.
+I *will* block you.
+Anything else is fine.**

+Once again: **I HAVE DETACHED MYSELF FROM ANY COMMUNITY AND PROJECT RELATED TO BEATRUN.** So stop trying to talk to me about it.

+---

 ...hi?

 I'm someone with, well, a little knowledge of Garry's Mod Lua and interested in doing C++ and C# stuff eventually.
 Working on a parkour gamemode for said game inspired by Titanfall and the Mirror's Edge games, which is currently in conceptual/PoC state.